KeePass Review 2024: Is It a Good Password Manager?

 However, there are many unofficial plugins for KeePass that are developed by third parties.
 These aren’t as closely monitored for security, and some haven’t been updated for many years.
 I strongly advise caution if you want to add plugins to KeePass to extend its limited functionality.

-Plus, the features offered by third-party KeePass plugins are already built into most of the top password managers, including 1Password, Dashlane, and RoboForm.
+Plus, the features offered by third-party KeePass plugins are already built into most of the top password managers, including 1Password and Dashlane.

 Can you get locked out of KeePass?